omkero/ImGui-Crypto-Websocket/README.md

 `open realtime_crypto_websocket.sln`

-`and make sure to change Solution configuration to Release not Debug`
+`make sure to change Solution configuration to Release not Debug`

 Build the project using Visual Studio build system.